 We were barely on the trail when we had to stop and check off the first few items on the list.
 Springtime is like that, I guess!

 Before long, we stopped for the first reward/snack break.
-I had the kids working cooperatively on their list, and so everyone got the same number of Goldfish crackers.
+I had the kids working cooperatively on their list, and so everyone got the same number of treats.
 I dutifully counted them out into expectant hands.

 On the trail again, we saw a hawk take off from a still-bare tree branch, heard frog croaks, and found deer tracks.
 By the time we were ready for the second stop, they were really enjoying observing nature.

-We also took a moment to observe that some of the Goldfish crackers are smiling!
+We also took a moment to observe that some of our Goldfish crackers are smiling!